 Paul Goddard, Risk and Assurance Partner at Scrutton Bland helps to define corporate culture, and explains where an assurance provider can assist.

-Failures in in corporate culture can be very visible to customers, shareholders and the wider community and can seriously dilute confidence and trust.
-Culture can be the difference between a business that succeeds and thrives and one that does not fulfil its potential or fails under pressure.
+Failures in an organisations culture can be very visible to customers, shareholders and the wider community and can seriously dilute confidence and trust.
+Culture can be the difference between a business or charity that succeeds and thrives and one that does not fulfil its potential or fails under pressure.

 Boards and senior management must take the lead in defining and analysing their organisational culture by promoting the values and the behaviours they wish to see across their organisations.